photo: Vikki Sloviter

 Creations in 2022 include Nostalgia for Northern Ballet and an extended stage version of Take Five Blues for English National Ballet.
 In 2023, Stina created the acclaimed Deviations for the Badisches Staatstheatre Ballett in Karlsruhe, Germany, hailed by David Mead in Seeing Dance as 'Sleek, slinky and smooth, sophisticated yet playful, Deviations feels like peeking in on an easy going jazz club.'

 Stina recently made her USA debut with the world premiere of Hungry Ghosts of Chicago's Joffrey Ballet which has been acclaimed by critics and audiences alike.
-Later in the year will create a new work for Ballet X.
+In July, Ballet X unveiled Everything InBetween a new creation by Stina.

 http://www.stinachoreographer.com